RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/1-create-and-share-request.md

 ## Create a request in DAI

-On this page you will learn to create requests in DAI or in any ERC20, whose payment will be automatically detected.
+On this page, you will learn to create requests in DAI or in any ERC20, whose payment will be automatically detected.

-DAI is one of the most frequently used currency on the Request network.
-As the most popular stablecoin, it allows merchants and e-commerce software builders to propose blockchain-powered payments, finance and accounting, without having to deal with the change risks.
+DAI is one of the most frequently used currencies on the Request network.
+As the most popular stablecoin, it allows merchants and e-commerce software builders to propose blockchain-powered payments, finance, and accounting, without having to deal with the change risks.

-The Portal can detect payments of requests in ETH, BTC and ERC20.
+The Portal can detect payments of requests in ETH, BTC, and ERC20.
 After the example below, you will understand that smart invoices can open many use cases and that reconciliation processes between bank statements and accounting is already outdated.

 ### Prerequisites